 Please check rates and details directly with the companies in question if you need more recent info.

 |discovered by a hunter.

 |developed and opened as a show cave.

 |crystals and dripstones cleaned.

-The natural trigonal and scalenohedral crystals found in the acve were not formed during the karstification process.
+The natural trigonal and scalenohedral crystals found in the cave were not formed during the karstification process.
 They were not a result of calcite deposition after the cave was formed.
 Their size, crystal structure, and chemistry differs from speleothems.
 The crystals were formed much deeper, under higher pressure and temperature, and are much older than the cave.
-During the orogeny of the Alps the limestone was moved by tectonic forces, clefts were formed, which were filled by calcite crystals.
+During the orogeny of the Alps the limestone was moved by tectonic forces, clefts formed, which were filled by calcite crystals.
 The material originated from the rock around, the transport was done by hydrothermal convection.
 Much later the rock with the sealed cleft was uplifted and karstified.
 The cave was formed along weaknesses in the rock which followed the vein of calcite crystals.
 Crystals which were covered by cave mud and thus protected from being destroyed by the corrosive cave water.
 Some parts of the crystals were not covered by mud, they look grey or were dissolved.

 The main passage of the cave is 367 m long, and the first 128 m are developed with trails and electric light.
 The passage has a small cave river which runs along the tour path.
 The cave is mostly narrow, and sometimes rather low.
 Helmets are provided at the entrance, but the use is voluntary.
 It is a good idea to wear the helmets, but good shoes are recommended even more.
 There are two spots in the cave, where the path is extremely close to the cave river, and the chance to get wet shoes is rather high, especially after rainfalls.
-So walking boots are much recommended.
+So water-resistant walking boots are much recommended.
 While the trails are quite modern and comfortable, there are some sections which are special.
 One section has a staircase with half steps, anothe staircase consists of round steps in the middle of the river without railing.
 A little surefootedness is required.
 If you bring children you should keep this in mind.

 Text by Tony Oldham (JUN-2001).
 With kind permission.